davdar/maam/writeup/paper.markdown

 correctness and compositionality _through it_, making such a transition essential and primary to our technique.

+\paragraph{Unified Frameworks for Flow Sensitivity}

+\citet{dvanhorn:Hardekopf2014Widening} (WFC) also introduces a unifying account of flow properties in analysis.
+WFC achieves this through an instrumentation of the abstract machine's state space which is allowed to track arbitrary contextual information, up to the path-history of the entire execution.
+WFC also develops a modular proof framework, proving the bulk of soundness proofs for each instantiation of the instrumentation at once.

+Our work achieves similar goals, although isolating flow sensitivity is not our primary objective.
+While WFC is based on a language-dependent instrumentation of the semantics, we achieve variations in flow sensitivity by modifying control properties of the interpreter--through the monad.

+Particular strengths of WCF are the wide range of choices for control sensitivity which are shown to be implementable within the design, and the modular proof framework.
+For example, WCF is able to also account for call-site sensitivity through their design; we must account for call-site sensitivity through a different mechanism.

+Particular strengths of our work is the understanding of control sensitivity not through instrumentation but through control properties of the interpreter, and also a modular proof framework, although modular in a different sense from WCF.
+We also show how to make different flow sensitivity choices for independent components of the state space, like a flow-sensitive data-store and path-sensitive control-store, for example.

 # Conclusion

 We have shown that \emph{Galois transfomers}, monad transfomers that form